pssst/pssst/README.md

 User Actions
 ------------
 All user actions, except `find`, must be signed with the senders private key.
+Only required HTTP headers are listed.

 ### Create